 Watch a detailed explanation

-In the podinar produced by the Edge Computing Association below, Tom Ward, VP Marketing for Qnext explains vectors of attack, including spear-phishing and how you can address them using FileFlex Enterprise.
+In the podinar produced by the Edge Computing Association below, Tom Ward, VP of Marketing for Qnext explains vectors of attack, including spear-phishing, and how you can address them using FileFlex Enterprise.